Skip to content

 This column may appear anywhere in the file.

-For privacy purposes, participant ages should be capped at 89.
+For privacy purposes, participant ages should be capped at 89 years.
 Using "89+" for ages above 88 is DEPRECATED.

 This column may appear anywhere in the file.